Sulzburg/primare/README.md

 <hr>
 <B>Installation</B>

-under custom_integrations create a folder named "primare" and put the following files there:
+go to custom_integrations, create a folder named "primare" and put the following files there:

 `__init__.py`